 When the DMV processes your application for renewal, your driver record immediately shows that you renewed your driver license.
 A law enforcement officer can check your DMV record to verify that your driver license is valid.
-A traffic violation occurs, and the law enforcement officer can issue a traffic ticket, if you drive and your driver license is expired.
-You can drive if you have a valid driver license, but you do not have the document with you when you drive.
+A traffic violation occurs, and the law enforcement officer can issue a traffic ticket, if you drive and your driver license is listed as expired in the system.

 If you do not have a valid driver license with you, the law enforcement officer can use this fact as a reason to issue a ticket for unlicensed operation.
 The traffic court or the Traffic Violations Bureau can dismiss the ticket if you provide the proof that your driver license was valid when the officer issued the ticket.

-To prevent problems with an expired driver license the NYS DMV suggests:
+To prevent problems with an expired driver license the New York DMV suggests: